MicrosoftDocs/Viva/Viva/solutions/write-annual-top-level-okrs.md

 >
 > - **Objective**: Expand team size

 This example falls into the same trap as “Make more money.”
-Simply “getting bigger” for the sake of getting bigger is not an inspiring goal and lacks clarity.
+Simply “getting bigger” for the sake of getting bigger isn't an inspiring goal and lacks clarity.

 Better example: